Caterpillar dealers post double-digit sales growth for summer

-(Reuters) - Caterpillar Inc’s (CAT.N) dealers reported a double-digit sales jump for the three-month period ended in August, partly due to strong sales in North America as customers replaced aging equipment.
+Sept 21 (Reuters) - Caterpillar Inc’s dealers reported a double-digit sales jump for the three-month period ended in August, partly due to strong sales in North America as customers replaced aging equipment.

 Retail dealers for the world’s largest heavy equipment maker reported a 13 percent sales increase for the June-through-August period.
 The figure is down slightly from the 14 percent increase for the May-through-July period, the company said in a filing with the U.S. Securities and Exchange Commission.